csunkin/mllab/content/publication/older-people-trip-some-fall-a-program-to-decrease-seniors-fall-risk/index.md

   - Jacob W Hinkel-Lipsker
   - Sean P Flanagan
 doi: 10.1519/SSC.0000000000000782
-publication: Strength and Conditioning Journal
+publication: "*Strength and Conditioning Journal*"
 abstract: Falls resulting from trips are a leading cause of injury and can sometimes result in death, especially in the older population.
 Numerous researchers have studied the biomechanical mechanisms that differentiate